-We estimate that the net proceeds to us from our issuance and sale of common stock in this offering will be approximately $[\cdot]$ million (or approximately $[\cdot]$ million if the underwriter exercises in full its option to purchase additional shares of common stock), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-This estimate assumes an initial public offering price of $[\cdot]$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
+We estimate that the net proceeds to us from our issuance and sale of common stock in this offering will be approximately \$18.2 million (or approximately \$21.0 million if the underwriters exercise in full its option to purchase additional shares of common stock), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+This estimate assumes an initial public offering price of \$9.50 per share, the midpoint of the price range set forth on the cover page of this prospectus.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$[•] per share, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the net proceeds to us from this offering by \$[•] million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase (decrease) of 100,000 shares of common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$[•] million, assuming the assumed initial public offering price of \$[•] per share of common stock, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated underwriting discounts and commissions and estimated underwriting discounts and public offering price of \$[•] per share of common stock, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$9.50 per share of common stock, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the net proceeds to us from this offering by \$2.0 million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase (decrease) of 100,000 shares of common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$0.9 million, assuming the assumed initial public offering price of \$9.50 per share of common stock, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The principal purposes of this offering are to increase our capitalization and financial flexibility, and create a public market for our common stock.
 We intend to use the net proceeds from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
+We also intend to use a portion of the net proceeds we receive from this offering to repay (i) the net outstanding related party payables that we owe to Damian Novak, our Executive Chairman and co-founder, and affiliates of Mr. Novak, and (ii) two promissory notes having an aggregate principal amount of \$0.43 million that are held by members of the Company and will become due and payable at the time of this offering.

-We also intend to use a portion of the net proceeds we receive from this offering to repay all outstanding related party payables that we owe to Damian Novak, our Executive Chairman and co-founder, and affiliates of Mr. Novak.
-Since our inception in May 2019, Mr. Novak and his affiliates have advanced funds to us from time to time as needed to satisfy our working capital requirements and expenses.
-The net outstanding amount of these related party payables at June 30, 2021 was \$1.45 million.
-The net outstanding amount of related party payables on the closing date of this offering may increase from the current balance to the extent Mr. Novak or his affiliates advance additional funds to us prior to the such closing.
+Since our inception in May 2019, Mr. Novak and his affiliates have incurred expenses on our behalf or advanced funds to us from time to time as needed to satisfy our working capital requirements and expenses.
+The net outstanding amount of these related party payables at September 30, 2021 was \$1.61 million.
+The net outstanding amount of related party payables on the closing date of this offering may increase from the current balance to the extent Mr. Novak or his affiliates advance additional funds to us prior to the closing of this offering.
 See "Certain Relationships and Related Party Transactions - Description of Founder Related Party Payables."